School readiness funding will provide extra support to kindergartens to help children to get the most out of their early learning.

 - become a permanent part of the Victorian kindergarten system

 - boost the total amount of funding to kindergartens by around 10 per cent.

 Getting the most out of kindergarten

-One in five Victorian children starts school ‘developmentally vulnerable’, according to the 2015 Australian Early Development Census, and those who start behind tend to stay behind.
+One in five Victorian children starts school ‘developmentally vulnerable’, according to the 2015 Australian Early Development Census, and the impact of this can be felt across a lifetime.

 How school readiness funding will make a difference

 School readiness funding is designed to give all Victorian children an equal chance to develop their confidence, resilience and readiness to learn by providing all services with a funded kindergarten program with extra resources to support children with the greatest need.